Dossier · Acquired asset · 3 independent sources

 Key Technologies

-• Vertically integrated actuators and motor drivers
+- Vertically integrated humanoid actuators and motor drivers

 Use Cases & Applications

-• Warehouse picking, sorting, and rack handling
+- Warehouse picking, sorting, box movement, and rack handling

-• Factory material movement and line-side assistance
+- Factory material movement and line-side assistance

-• Industrial inspection in human-designed facilities
+- Industrial inspection and routine maintenance in human-designed facilities

 Sources and verification

 This profile is based on public-source research, Claw & Talon curation, and editorial judgment.
 Inclusion does not imply endorsement, partnership, investment, or a recommendation to transact.
 Readers should still confirm current status, customers, funding, and product claims before relying on this profile.
+The editorial policy explains how profiles are researched, where automated drafting is used, and how corrections work; the research methodology documents how evidence is graded, what counts as an independent source, and why some profiles are excluded from search indexing.

 Public sources